 - Does it cover every version of a song?

 The Church Rehearsal License will likely cover multiple versions of a song, but not necessarily every version.
-For specific songs and recordings, please check the Authorized Label List.

 - Can people keep the rehearsal CDs?